CDC’s Latest Guidance Could Mean No Sports for Much Longer

 It’s not just the team sports that have been shut down: Pro tennis and golf have basically been called off for the next several weeks, with such marquee events as Indian Wells and the Miami Open in tennis and The Players Championship and Masters in golf either canceled or postponed.
 The NCAA men’s Division I college basketball tournament — March Madness — was to release its bracket Sunday and start the now-canceled 68-team tournament Tuesday.
 The women’s Division I tournament was to have started this week.

-They’ve all been called off, as have all other winter and spring sports seasons at all levels of the NCAA.
+They’ve all been called off, as have all other winter- and spring-sport seasons at all levels of the NCAA.
 Most high school state associations have also had to cancel seasons and championships as well.
-Some minor-league hockey leagues have canceled seasons, and it seems increasingly unlikely that the G League -- the NBA’s minor league -- will resume playing this season.
+Some minor-league hockey leagues have canceled seasons, and it seems increasingly unlikely that the G League -- the NBA’s minor league -- will resume play this season.
 Even a polo match in South Florida on Sunday was played without fans or reporters present, with organizers saying they needed to take ultimate precautions.

 Some NBA players were spending Sunday at home playing video games; Miami’s Goran Dragic posted a video of himself outside his house kicking a soccer ball around.
 Others, like Golden State’s Stephen Curry, were urging their fans to continue taking the pandemic seriously.